nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 Then you may need to force a new default profile from Trio to Nightscout.

-If the Debug Info in *LoopFollow* is missing a Device Token or a Bundle ID, as shown on the left side of the graphic, go to the Trio app and make sure you have enable Uploading to Nightscout.
+If the Debug Info in *LoopFollow* is missing a Device Token or a Bundle ID, as shown on the left side of the graphic, go to the Trio app and make sure you enable Uploading to Nightscout.
 You may need to toggle it off (disable) and then enable it again to force a new (Trio) profile to upload to Nightscout.

 ![LoopFollow debug info indicates a problem](img/lf-force-ns-profile.svg){width=600}
 {align=center}